xyderos/design-patterns-cpp/readme.md

 * Can be used in conjunction with composite, upon entering a leaf, pass along the request to the root

+* Handlers can be implemented as commands, execute multiple operations over a complex object

 * Kind of similar to the decorator, but one can break up things and extend it whereas the other one extends the functionality while keeping the same interface